-All data for the purpose of the Gender Pay Gap calculations has been extracted from the HR system 'Workforce', the availability system 'Gartan' (both used within the Service) and the payroll system 'iTrent' (used by the external payroll provider).
+All data for the purpose of the Gender Pay Gap calculations has been extracted from the HR system 'Workforce' and the payroll system 'iTrent'.
 The data provided by the Service's Human Resources Department was anonymised and analysed using Microsoft Excel.
-Data is correct as of 31/03/2020
+Data is correct as of 31/03/2021

-Employees included in the calculations are Full Time workers, Part Time workers (with job sharers counting as two), Casual workers and Consultants if they personally perform the work.
+Employees included in the calculations are Full Time workers, Part Time workers (with job sharers counting as two), Casual workers and Consultants, if they personally perform the work.
 Pay covers all elements of normal remuneration (i.e. sick pay, annual leave pay, maternity pay, flexible shift pay) and car allowance.
 Not included are benefits in kind e.g. child care vouchers and other salary sacrifice schemes, expenses, overtime and redundancy payments.